adaptris/interlok-docs/docs/pages/ui/ui-templates.md

 The other steps for `consume` and `produce` are defined similarly.

-{% include note.html content="You can see from the example that the `add-metadata-service` re-uses a key `consumeQ` that has already been defined.
-The value associated with that key will be inserted into the service." %}
+?> **NOTE** You can see from the example that the `add-metadata-service` re-uses a key `consumeQ` that has already been defined.
+The value associated with that key will be inserted into the service.

 ### Save Template ###